4766 Lincoln Ave, Oakland, CA 94602

 Missionaries can answer many questions regarding religion and faith.
 There are missionaries within the Oakland area that gladly help anyone with questions regarding faith.

-Local missionaries in your area can let you know the time and location of local mormon church services.
+Local missionaries in your area can let you know the time and location of local church services.
 In addition, they can explain what happens during church and how you can participate.

 Oakland Temple

-Though Latter-Day Saints are very welcoming in church services and activities, only members of The Church of Jesus Christ of Latter-Day Saints are allowed into the majestic temples.
+Though Latter-Day Saints are very welcoming in church services and activities, only members of The Church of Jesus Christ of Latter-day Saints are allowed into the majestic temples.

 Due to the sacredness of what takes place inside, the Oakland Temple is only open to those who have made certain promises with God.
-To a member of The Church of Jesus Christ of Latter-Day Saints the temples are the holiest place on earth, and thus need to be protected.
+To a member of The Church of Jesus Christ of Latter-day Saints, the temples are the holiest place on Earth and thus need to be protected.

 Join Us